redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/RedKiteCmsBundle/Resources/docs/add-custom-theme.md

 # Add a custom Theme-App to AlphaLemon CMS

-This chapter will tell you how to add a new Theme to AlphaLemon CMS.
+This chapter will explain how to add a new Theme-App to AlphaLemon CMS.

 ## What is a Theme

-A Theme is a collection of twig templates which have their own assets like javascripts, stylesheets, images, that defines a website design.
+An AlphaLemon CMS Theme Aapplication could be defined as a collection of twig templates which have their own assets like javascripts, stylesheets and images, packaged into a well-known structure, that defines a website design.

 ## How is structured a Theme
 A Theme-App is a standalone symfony2 bundle.
 This approach has several advantages:

 1. Is a Symfony2 Bundle